Superior Court Clerk's Office

 If email is not possible, ex parte orders may be faxed after calling the Clerk’s Office to make arrangements to do so.
 Copies of signed orders will be returned via email.
-Fees for ex-parte orders have been suspended at this time.
+Ex Parte fee must be paid prior to presentation.

 Payments: Make payments electronically through https://client.pointandpay.net/web/WahkiakumSCC

 Check and money order payments may also be mailed or put them into the drop box outside the courthouse.
 Cash payments are discouraged, but will be accepted only in amounts that do not require change back.

 Telephonic Appearances: The request form for telephonic appearances can be found at this link: